 closed functionality software.
 However, being able to bypass blocks of content that are repeated within software is generally considered best practice.

-Page Titled—Where the software is part of a product that provides a single function, or has a menu-driven interface, there is no need for a title.
+Page Titled—Where the software is part of a product that provides a single function, or has a menu-driven interface, we suggest there is no need for a title.

 Link Purpose (In Context)—This success criterion relies upon text and context being made available in a programmatically determinable form.